THE KINGDOM OF GOD IS AT HAND

-And the remnant of Jacob shall be among the Gentiles in the midst of many people as a lion among the beasts of the forest, as a young lion among the flocks of sheep: who, if he go through, both treadeth down, and teareth in pieces, and none can deliver.
+And the remnant of Jacob shall be among the Gentiles, in the midst of many peoples, like a lion among the beasts of the forest, like a young lion among flocks of sheep, who, if he passes through, both treads down and tears in pieces, and none can deliver.
 (Micah 5:8)

 The Kingdom Age witness will begin before the Lord returns.
 It will attain great power and revelation.
 It will be overcome for a brief season by Antichrist under the precise control of the Lord Jesus.
 Then it will be resurrected to greet the visible coming of Christ from Heaven, and through His Glory will usher in the Kingdom Age, the day of image and union—the thousand-year reign of Christ and His saints known as the “Millennium.”

 When Revelation, Chapter 11 speaks of the Beast overcoming and killing the two witnesses it does not mean that Christ is killed or that the saints are separated from Christ.
 Christ cannot be overcome, and the members of His Body, when they are abiding in Him, cannot be separated from Him.

 No power in Heaven or on the earth can accomplish that!

 Rather, what is being portrayed in symbolic form in Revelation, Chapter 11 is the overcoming of the testimony for a season, according to the will of God.
 What is hindering the full revelation of Antichrist, as Paul teaches us in the second chapter of Second Thessalonians, will be removed from his path.

 God will permit Antichrist to force the saints from the cities of the earth into hiding in wilderness areas until the coming of the Lord.